maxgfr/sort-algo/README.md

 # sort-algo

-Algorithm for sorting sponsoring post in a newsfeed
+Algorithm for sorting two types of posts (S and N) in a newsfeed

 ## To test it